jeffreycwitt/hn202/docs/class-15.md

 As we will see in *Beowulf*, Christian language is intertwined within the narrator's description of a past pagan culture.
 This creates a **tension** that prompts many questions about how the author regards the pagan past.
 Is it a positive celebration or negative critique?

 Accordingly, we need to make sure to spend a little time thinking about the Anglo-Saxons' relationship to Christianity.

 <div class="discussion" markdown="1">

 Rosenwein provides a few interesting details in SHMA, p.
 64-66.
-Stop for a moment and read pages 64-66 then consider the following questions.
+Stop for a moment and read SHMA, pp. 64-66, then consider the following questions.

 {:.dquestion}
-How does Bede tell this story of Christianity in England
+How does Bede tell the story of Christianity and its arrival in England?

 {:.answer}
-He suggest that before Augustine came to the kingdom of Kent, the population was utterly pagan.
+He suggests that before Augustine came to the kingdom of Kent, the population was utterly pagan.

 {:.dquestion}
 What does Archeology tell us?

 {:.answer}
-5th missionaries had already converted large parts of Ireland and Scotland.
+5th century missionaries had already converted large parts of Ireland and Scotland.

 {:.dquestion}
-According to Rosenwein, what are some of the main differences between the Christianity Bede recognizes and the Christianity that already existed on the islands.
+According to Rosenwein, what are some of the main differences between the Christianity Bede recognizes and the Christianity that already existed on the islands?

 <div class="answer" markdown="1">
 What seems most critical here is Rosenwein's note that...

-> "...post-Roman Britain's Christianity was decentralized and local" (SHMA, p.
+> "...post-Roman Britain's Christianity was decentralized and local."
+(SHMA, p.
 64, bottom)

 While Christianity may have been present early on, it was "decentralized and local".
 It lacked the kind of centralized uniformity of Roman Christianity that one might see on the continent.
 </div>